TosbackCgusBridge-Bot/CGUs-versions/Digg/Privacy Policy.md

-News.me Privacy Policy
+News.me Privacy Policy News.me Privacy Policy

 Digg knows that you care about how your personal information is used and shared, and we take your privacy very seriously.
 Please read the following to learn more about our privacy policy.

-This Privacy Policy describes the policies and procedures of News.me, Inc. ("we" or "us") on the collection, use and disclosure of your information on http://www.digg.com and the related services, features, content or applications we offer (collectively, "Digg").
+This Privacy Policy describes the policies and procedures of News.me, Inc. ("we" or "us") on the collection, use and disclosure of your information on http://www.digg.com, the Digg Reader, and the related services, features, content or applications we offer (collectively, "Digg").
 In connection with your use of Digg, we receive information about you from various sources, including: (i) through your Digg user account (your "Account"). (ii) your use of Digg generally. and (iii) from third party websites and services.
 When you use Digg, you are consenting to the collection, transfer, manipulation, storage, transmission, disclosure and other uses of your information as described in this Privacy Policy.

 **What Does This Privacy Policy Cover?**